diamant3/psp-controller/README.md

 - [x] Usable controller for PSP to esp8266
 - [x] Delay bug - *Need to wait for 5-10 seconds before pushing the ``O``/``X`` button*
-- [ ] PSP WiFi turn off automatically after 5-10 seconds :(
+- [ ] When PSP buttons are not used, the LED has some delay in turning on or off. :(

 ## Contribution